 How it all began

-More than 35 years ago while growing vegetables commercially we started experimenting with different sowing times for crops based on the phases of the moon.
+More than 35 years ago while growing vegetables commercially Ray and Jean Scott started experimenting with different sowing times for crops based on the phases of the moon.

 It didn’t take long for the truth to reveal itself as those seeds planted in a certain moon phase grew faster and more healthy than others from the same batch planted at the opposite phase.